CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 ### 3.15.
 Export as Google Calendar file : `export`

-Want to export Burden's task as a Google Calendar file?
+Want to export tasks in Burdens as a Google Calendar file?

 Let's begin to export the file.